CatalinaBaincescu/ChatbotKnowledgeBase/README.md

 	3. Define the endpoints for words
 	4. Define the endpoints for question and answer
 	5. Introduce more data to db
-	6. Use a module to determine if the word is valid in english and to get the word synonyms
+	6. Use a module to determine if the word is valid in english and to get the word's synonyms

 #Collection Q&A